 - You often ask the deeper questions and ponder what really matters in life.

 Though Canyon Ranch encourages everyone to regularly foster their spiritual health, along with their physical and emotional health, people are a lot more likely to be interested in their spiritual side when they experience a crisis.
-“I would like to say that people come running into our spiritual offices all the time, but truthfully it is usually when they are in emotional or physical pain that they are most likely to reach out for help,” says Swift.
+“I would like to say that people come running into our spiritual offices all the time, but truthfully it is usually when they are in emotional or physical pain that they are most likely to reach out for help,” says Ludwig.

 This often involves the loss of someone close; a yearning to find a life purpose; a desire for better communication with a partner, family or friends; a need for better tools to reduce stress, anxiety or general worry; healing a broken heart or getting support for addiction.

-“Sometimes people come in after a lecture on spirituality and say, ‘this is the missing piece for me; I am not focusing on this enough,’ and thus begins their inquiry into how to become more spiritually aware and healthy,” Swift adds.
+“Sometimes people come in after a lecture on spirituality and say, ‘this is the missing piece for me; I am not focusing on this enough,’ and thus begins their inquiry into how to become more spiritually aware and healthy,” Ludwig adds.
 “More than anything, I find there’s a longing to live to one’s fullest potential and to live a life of purpose.
 Everyone seems to be aware of the clock ticking and most people can relate to feeling like they do not have enough time, or the fear of wasted time or potential.”

 “Is there something larger or greater than myself?
 And ultimately, how can I remember to connect with this?
 When we focus on greater connection it starts to act as a compass, helping us to maintain inner and outer balance in our lives.”

 For many, that means confronting fear and learning to build trust and faith instead, as well as living more in the present moment and not dwelling on the past or worrying so much about the future.
-Simply put, being spiritually healthy means you’re better able to let go, Swift stresses.
+Simply put, being spiritually healthy means you’re better able to let go, Ludwig stresses.

 “It sounds a little bit morbid, but when you think about your death or you come close to facing your death—the ultimate letting go—it helps you to actually embrace your life because it reminds you how precious every moment truly is.”

-If you want to boost your spiritual health but aren’t sure where to start, Swift says it’s best to begin with an honest self-assessment.
+If you want to boost your spiritual health but aren’t sure where to start, Ludwig says it’s best to begin with an honest self-assessment.
 “Take a few moments to check in with yourself,” she says.
 “We’re often much better at checking in with others, or meeting our next deadline, but we can sometimes forget to really ask ourselves how we are doing.”

 Meeting with a spiritual counselor can be beneficial for illuminating blind spots in ourselves, and can also provide insight and support.
-Swift suggests asking yourself, What are my biggest priorities, and why?
+Ludwig suggests asking yourself, What are my biggest priorities, and why?
 And, what brings a sense of meaning to my life?
 “Oftentimes,” she says, “we go on automatic pilot in our lives and don’t stop to question why we do what we do.”
 Exploring these questions can help you get clearer on what your spiritual needs are.